opendcs/opendcs/docs/source/start-decoding.rst

    :width: 550

-Sample Messages:  Example where the first sensor is comma deliminated up to 6 characters and where the second sensor is of fixed format of 4 characters.
+Sample Messages:  Example where the first sensor is comma delimited up to 6 characters and where the second sensor is of fixed format of 4 characters.

 ::